-Lisa Gilbreath is counsel in the Environmental & Land Use and Energy Infrastructure Development, Acquisition & Financing practice groups.
+Lisa Gilbreath is a partner in the Environmental, Land Use, and Energy Infrastructure Development, Acquisition & Financing practice groups.
 Lisa works on a wide variety of environmental and energy matters, offering clients strategic advice in regulatory, legislative, and judicial proceedings.

 Prior to joining Pierce Atwood Lisa was a senior managing associate in the New York office of Dentons US LLP.
 There, she represented energy generation, distribution, transmission, and retail companies in a range of regulatory, litigation, and legislative matters, and represented clients in complex commercial litigation in state and federal court.
 Lisa has also worked for state environmental agencies in California and Kansas, and interned with the Office of the Maine Attorney General in the Natural Resources and Government divisions.